 Make sure you meet your gondola driver at the spot and time they tell you to – they may not wait if you are late!

 At the end of the day, especially if you’ve done a lot of walking or hiking, you may want to relax and enjoy some refreshment.
 Luckily, there are some great places to watch the sun go down over Lake Bled.

 I loved the lakeside views and elegant menu at Vila Preseren: I got a bite to eat and enjoyed a spritz or two whilst watching ducks glide around the still waters of Lake Bled.

 I tried their Kremsnite pastry, which is a Slovenian speciality.
 The deep layers of custard and cream were a lot, even for me, a dessert-lover.
 I can’t fault their cocktails, though!

 How To Get To Lake Bled

-There are four main ways to get to Lake Bled: by bus, by train, by car or with a tour group.
+In order to get from Ljubljana to Lake Bled, there are four main options: by bus, by train, by car or with a tour group.
 Unless you already have a car, I’d recommend the bus, rather than the train, as it is fast and will drop you very close to the lake.

 Bus: Ljubljana to Lake Bled

-How often do buses go to Lake Bled?
+How often do buses go from Ljubljana to Lake Bled?

 Buses depart Ljubljana for Lake Bled every hour (and sometimes two an hour), so you have plenty of opportunities to catch one.